Generalized prolate spheroidal functions: algorithms and analysis: Introduction

-where $B$ denotes the unit ball in $\R^n$ and $\sigma$ is a square-integrable function defined on $B$.
-Bandlimited functions are encountered in a variety of applications including in signal processing, antenna design, radar, etc.
+Bandlimited functions are encountered in a variety of applications including in signal processing, antenna design, radar, etc. GPSFs have been used in applications including in cryo-EM \cite{lederman2017}.

 Much of the theory and numerical machinery of GPSFs in two dimensions is described in \cite{yoel}.
-In this report, we provide analytical and numerical tools for GPSFs in $\R^n$.
-We introduce algorithms for evaluating GPSFs, quadrature rules for integrating bandlimited functions, and numerical interpolation schemes for expanding bandlimited functions into GPSF expansions.
+GPSFs are studied in arbitrary dimension in \cite{zhang2020}, including analysis and algorithms for evaluating GPSFs and their associated eigenvalues.
+The numerical methods of \cite{zhang2020} are an extension of the Bouwkamp-type algorithms of \cite{bouwkamp1950} to arbitrary dimensions.
+It is unclear if these algorithms extend stably to the high bandlimit regime.
+This work is to a large extent an extension to arbitrary dimensions of the analytical and numerical tools introduced in \cite{osipov2} for the $1$-dimensional PSWFs and \cite{yoel} for the and $2$-dimensional GPSFs.
+We introduce algorithms for evaluating GPSFs, quadrature rules for integrating bandlimited functions, and numerical schemes for representing bandlimited functions as GPSF expansions.
 We also provide numerical machinery for efficient evaluation of eigenvalues $\lambda_j$ (see (\ref{3700})).
+The algorithms of this paper have been implemented in an open source software package.\footnote{\url{https://github.com/pgree/gpsfexps}}

+There are several observations underlying the algorithms and analysis in this paper.
+First, the truncated Fourier transform operator, \eqref{3700}, when applied to a spherical harmonic expansion separates into a sequence of one-dimensional integral operators applied to the radial components of the spherical harmonic expansion.
+The eigenfunctions and eigenvalues of those integral operators are also eigenfunctions and eigenvalues of the truncated Fourier transform.
+For many of these integral operators, the magnitude of the large eigenvalues are identical up to machine precision.
+Thus, standard algorithms (see, e.g., \cite{yarvin1998}) would be unsuitable for computing their eigendecomponsitions.
+Surprisingly, each integral operator commutes with a differential operator that is tridiagonal and symmetric when acting on a basis of Zernike polynomials.
+Furthermore, the Zernike expansion of a GPSF has exponentially decaying coefficients.
+These observations can be used to construct numerical algorithms for the stable evaluation of the eigendecomposition of the truncated Fourier transform operator.

+The family of functions that we consider in this work, GPSFs, concentrate on the unit ball in both spatial and frequency domains.
+For functions concentrating on hypercubes in both domains, eigenfunctions of the operator corresponding to \eqref{3700} are a tensor product of PSWFs.
+Other work has focused on more general geometries in spatial and frequency domains \cite{israel2024, hughes2024, marceca2024}.
+These focus on analysis of the spectra of the spatial-limiting and bandlimiting operators.